Lutheran High School of Kansas City

 Lutheran High School of Kansas City is a parochial Lutheran secondary school in Kansas City, Missouri, that serves 140 students in grades nine through twelve.
 It is associated with the Lutheran Church – Missouri Synod.
 As of 2025, the executive director is Adam Kirsch.

 Overview

 The Lutheran High School of Kansas City was founded in 1980 with 44 students and 9 faculty members, and it graduated its first class in 1983.
 Over the course of its history, it has had over 800 graduates.
 The school is accredited by Cognia, Missouri Non-Public Accreditation, and the National Lutheran School Accreditation.
 Ninety-five percent of the student body are involved in at least one extra-curricular activity.
-The school offers three AP courses.
+The school currently offers four AP courses.
 Students have an average ACT score of 25, and 95 percent of graduates move on to attend college.
 Various Lutheran elementary schools in the area feed into the high school, including Martin Luther Academy, Calvary Lutheran, Bethany Lutheran, Timothy Lutheran, Hope Lutheran, and Christ Lutheran.